ETrives/calipR/README.md

 docker run --rm -it -p 3838:3838 -v c:/replace/by/absolute/path/to/folder/containing/data/:/inst -t calipr_base:v1.0.0-alpha
 ```

 This will open an R session in your command terminal.
-You then need to load calipR :
+You then need to load the calipR package:
 ``` r
 library(calipR)
 ```